Counseling and Psychiatric Services will be available by phone or telehealth only over fall break. Please call 303-492-2277 to get connected.

 Interns are required to attend the initial three-week orientation prior to the start of the fall semester.
 The orientation is designed to acquaint all interns with CAPS policies and procedures, university regulations, ethical and service delivery guidelines and orientation to culturally competent practice.
 At this time, the interns are also expected to meet and interact with the CAPS staff to develop preliminary supervisory relationships.
 Interns may then state any preferences for individual supervisors, which will be taken into account when assignments are made.
 Throughout the year, the training team meets on a bi-weekly basis to evaluate timely issues in the training program.
 In addition, the training team utilizes time during the summer to evaluate the prior year’s training program and to plan for the upcoming year.

 Historically, the program has conducted all supervision and training face-to-face.
 However, the program will provide primarily telesupervision and synchronous online trainings during the COVID-19 pandemic to ensure the safety of trainees and staff.
 APPIC and DORA have also released statements supporting the use of telesupervision and telehealth service delivery during the pandemic.
+Please note that the use of telesupervision and telehealth service delivery are subject to change based on updated guidance from the University, DORA, APPIC, and student needs.

 The group therapy training provides the opportunity for an intern to understand and apply current research and theory in group psychotherapy through a combination of didactic and experiential learning.
 The group therapy training program is a training track in which all trainees participate regardless of other focus interests.
 The training program consists of a weekly interactive, didactic seminar and co-facilitation of one or more CAPS treatment groups.
 In addition to supervision in the didactic seminar, interns will receive one-on-one supervision from their staff co-facilitators following each treatment group session.